Muhammed-Abuhashim/Udacity-Project/Udacity/my-app/src/README.md

-# This is the final assessment project for Udacity's React Fundamentals course.

 # Udacity-Project
 MyReads: A Book Tracking App : MyReads is a bookshelf application that allows us to add, select and categorize books we have read, are currently reading, or want to read.